Turn a $2 rug into a boho DIY clutch carpet bag…

 **Note: If you don’t have a Five Below nearby, check your Dollar Store.
 I also found a couple of cool online alternatives for you, although NONE come close to the $2 price tag from Five Below!

-DIY clutch carpet bag – how to assemble:
+DIY clutch carpet bag – How to assemble

 Before we begin, I need to give a whole bunch of credit for this idea to a blogger I recently ran across, Holly from Love the Tompkins.
 She took this rug and turned it into a pillow cover.
 And I adored it!
 So I ran to Five Below, and luckily, these $2 rugs were in stock.